-If your child restraint has a top strap, install the anchor bracket to the provided anchor point.
-Secure the child restraint with the seat belt and latch the top strap hook onto the appropriate anchor bracket.
-Make sure the shoulder belt is placed between the seat back and child restraint.
+If your child restraint has a top strap, install the anchor bracket to one of the provided anchor points.
+Secure the child restraint with either the 2-point or 3-point seat belt and latch the top strap hook onto the appropriate anchor bracket.
+If using the 3-point seat belt, make sure the shoulder belt is placed between the seat back and child restraint.
 To install the anchor bracket, a metric bolt of the dimensions listed below must be used.